 Visit Bo-Kaap.

-Cape Town’s colorful Cape Malay neighborhood of Bo-Kaap is a bit Instagram-famous these days, but that’s no reason to stay away: it’s beautiful!
+Cape Town’s colorful Cape Malay neighborhood of Bo-Kaap is a bit social-media-famous these days, but that’s no reason to stay away: it’s both beautiful and very important to the city’s history.

 Eat all the food.